“Say whaaaat? Vegan dog food? Now that’s taking things too far.”

 Do you have a vegan dog food story to share?
 If so, tag #WorldOfVegan on Instagram or Twitter so we can read all about it!

 Photos by Michelle Cehn.
-Please note that this article contains Amazon affiliate links, and shopping through these links supports World of Vegan!
+Please note that this article contains affiliate links, and shopping through these links supports World of Vegan!
 This article is not sponsored, and we only share products and companies we sincerely adore.